networktocode/ntc-netbox-plugin-onboarding/README.md

 systemctl restart netbox netbox-rq
 ```

+> The ntc-netbox-plugin-onboarding v1.3 is compatible with NetBox 2.8

-> The plugin is compatible with NetBox 2.8.1 and higher
+> The ntc-netbox-plugin-onboarding v2 is compatible with NetBox 2.8 and NetBox 2.9

 To ensure NetBox Onboarding plugin is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the NetBox root directory (alongside `requirements.txt`) and list the `ntc-netbox-plugin-onboarding` package:

 ```no-highlight